afortuny/SustainableFashionAI/Intro.md

 # AI common use cases in the fashion and clothing industry

 A brief review of typical use cases for AI in fashion show that the focus is mainly on sales and profitability growth, while little on the implementation of circular fashion principles.
-With the exeption demand and supply chain optimization algorithms to reduce excess stock and cost of service, there are few experiences at both industry and academia which goes beyond: dynamic pricing and excess stock clearing, product recommendations to increase conversion, automatic designs and trend detection.
+With the exeption demand and supply chain optimization algorithms to reduce excess stock and cost of service, there are few experiences at both industry and academia which goes beyond dynamic pricing and excess stock clearing, product recommendations to increase conversion, process automation and trend detection.

 The following reviews found in medium support such claims: